heidihendry/camelot/doc/library.rst

 Library
 -------

-Okay, so you've had camera traps in the field for a while and collected a bunch of photos.
+So you've had camera traps in the field for a while and collected a bunch of photos.
 Now's where the *library* comes in.
 All of your photos can be viewed, searched, flagged and identified through the library.

 Viewing photos
 ~~~~~~~~~~~~~~